Master of Science in Maritime Science

 Maritime and Port Economics

 After his studies at Ghent University, Daan Schalck started his professional career in 1988 in the field of drinking water.
 Between 1995 and 1999, he was advisor on economics and port related issues to the civic officer in Ghent and from 1999 to 2004, he was member of the Belgian federal parliament, where he specialized in government-owned companies and mobility.
 In 2004, Daan Schalck moved to the private sector and started working for Ernst & Young.
 However, the maritime world remained a great interest: in 2007 he became general director of a company in the port of Antwerp and in 2009 he returned to his roots, taking up the function of CEO of the port of Ghent.
+From January 2018 onwards, following a merger with Zealand Seaports, the name of Port of Ghent was transformed into “North Sea Port”.
 Daan is also chairman of the Mobility Council of Flanders, providing strategic advice to the Flemish Government.

 Contemporary Port Problems